Summer Food Service Program

 Healthy bodies and minds require nutritious meals at every age.
 When children, adults, and seniors don’t have enough food or have to choose inexpensive foods with low nutritional value, it can seriously impact their health.
 Food Gatherers is committed to distributing foods with a higher nutrition value to meet the health needs in our community.
 Our goal is that each year 60% of all food distributed will be protein and fresh produce.

-In 2019, the Food Gatherers board of directors adopted a formal nutrition policy that prioritizes procuring and distributing nutritious and economically valuable food to our neighbors facing food insecurity.
-Read Food Gatherers Nutrition Policy.
+In 2019, the Food Gatherers board of directors adopted a formal nutrition policy that prioritizes procuring and distributing nutritious and economically valuable food to our neighbors experiencing food insecurity.
+Read Food Gatherers’ Nutrition Policy.